 Dan Hammill has been a leader on Bellingham’s City Council, helping to create the Alternative Response Team, the LEAD (Law Enforcement Assisted Diversion) program, and the Home Fund.
 He is an advocate for trauma-informed approaches to diversion such as Teen Court, after school and summer programs, apprenticeships, vocational training, and mentoring.
 Dan is an effective council member and we are grateful for his service to our community.

-With “culture wars” raging through school boards across the country, the Riveters Collective Board decided the stakes were too high to not make recommendations in the several local school board races with primaries.
-We did not conduct a full endorsement process for these races and primarily relied on publicly available information about the candidates to make our recommendations.
-In general, we were looking to identify the school board candidates with a commitment to freedom of expression, for children and teachers alike.
+With “culture wars” raging through school boards across the country, the Riveters Collective Board decided the stakes were too high to not make recommendations in most of the school board races in our community.
+We did not conduct a full endorsement process for these races and mostly relied on publicly-available information about the candidates to make our recommendations.
+In general, we were looking to identify school board candidates with a commitment to freedom of expression, for children and teachers alike.
 We also believe that advocacy for inclusive policies and knowledge of educational equity are important to form a strong support system within our schools.
 We hope to see candidates with strong community engagement skills and a history of collaboration and communication.
-Some of the recommended candidates exemplify these qualities more than others, but we believe the candidates we’ve recommended for a race to be most closely aligned with our values.
+Some of the recommended candidates exemplify these qualities more than others, but we believe the candidates we’ve recommended for each position most closely aligns with our values.

-- Blaine School District Director 2 – Ben Lazarus
+- Blaine School District Position 2: Ben Lazarus

-- Ferndale School District Director 2 – Adrian Sheridan and Brent Bode
+- Ferndale School District Director 2: Brent Bode

 In addition to the endorsed races listed above, our Endorsement Committee sought to evaluate the following races, but did not receive applications for endorsement from any candidate in these races:

 - Whatcom County Assessor

 - Bellingham School Board